algolia/instantsearch/CONTRIBUTING.md

 ### Main version

-For the main version, go on develop (`git checkout develop`) and use:
+For the main version, go on master (`git checkout master`) and use:

 ```sh
 npm run release